Lachie McBurney measures the diameter of an old-growth mountain ash in the Victorian Tall Eucalypt Forest Plot Network [Photo courtesy of David Blair]

 Is there a fire management strategy that could increase the carbon storage capacity of Australia’s extensive tropical savannas?
 Dr Brett Murphy’s analyses of Three Parks data indicate that this may be feasible.
 Results suggest that a fire-management strategy that reduced intense fires late in the dry season – such as is currently being achieved by the 28,000 km2 West Arnhem Land Fire Abatement Project – may increase carbon storage in woody biomass by about 6.1 tonnes of carbon per hectare over the next century; this is equivalent to an annual carbon offset of 528,000 tonnes of carbon dioxide-equivalent per hectare.
 (Carbon dioxide equivalence is a way of using one unit of measurement to express the effect of the different greenhouse gases, so they are more easily compared.)
 Assuming a carbon price of $23 per tonne, this would amount to an additional $12 million worth of carbon stored annually – and this is due to improvements in fire management in the WALFA project area alone.

 This research, along with other LTERN research, will feature in a forthcoming book from TERN’s Multi-Scale Plot Network on monitoring environmental change.
-The book will be published by CSIRO in early 2013, and aims to be a data-rich book that demonstrates the value and integration of existing national long-term ecological research in Australia for monitoring environmental change and informing natural resource management.
+The book will be published by CSIRO in early 2013, and aims to be a data-rich book that demonstrates the value and integration of existing national long-term ecological research in Australia for environmental monitoring and informing natural resource management.
 Contact the coordinator of LTERN, Dr Emma Burns, for more information about this publication.

 Published in TERN e-News July 2012